interests

 Following Schenker’s Lead in the Analysis of Stravinsky

-Presented at the Music Theory Society of New York State 45th Annual Meeting, 2016; 5th Biennial Student Conference of the Music Theory & Musicology Society of University of Cincinnati College-Conservatory of Music, 2014
+Presented at the Music Theory Society of New York State 45th Annual Meeting and the 5th Biennial Student Conference of the Music Theory & Musicology Society of University of Cincinnati College-Conservatory of Music, 2016, 2014.

 Rhythmic and Timbral Associations in Sufjan Stevens’s “Come On, Feel the Illinoise!”